xml-director/xmldirector.plonecore/docs/source/README.rst

   HTML, XML) depending on your application requirements)
 - dedicated per-connector logging facility
 - small and extensible
+- experimental support for mounting arbitrary WebDAV service into Plone (set the emulation mode to ``webdav`` in the eXist-db control panel of Plone)

 The primary usecase for ``zopyx.existdb`` is the integration of XML document collections into Plone using eXist-db as storage layer. ``zopyx.existdb`` is